Skip to main content

 Debug Script

-CKB-Debugger
+Debug With CKB-Debugger

 Debugging Scripts on the Nervos CKB can be challenging without the right tools.
 We recommend using the CKB-Debugger, a powerful standalone command-line tool designed for off-chain Script development.
 With CKB-Debugger, you can efficiently identify and resolve issues in your Scripts, ensuring smooth execution and optimal performance.